Predictive Monitoring against Pattern Regular Languages: Trace Languages and Predictive Monitoring

 where

-\figref{reduction} illustrates our construction.
+Intuitively, $\sigma$ encodes the instance $\mathcal{A}$ by sequentializing all vectors with special separator symbols $\sep{i}$s. \figref{reduction} illustrates our construction.
 The string $\tr'$ (\figref{UMPTL-evidence}) is equivalent to $\tr$ (\figref{UMPTL-input}) and also belongs to $L$; symbols marked red highlight membership in $L$ and correspond to the vectors whose dot product is $0$ (also marked in red in \figref{3-OV-instance}).

 \myparagraph{Correctness} We now argue for the correctness of our reduction.